A Summer to Remember

 How many students can

-Space is extremely limited.
+This year, we can host up to 500 students.
 Preference is given to the students in the upper classes.

 What is the application process?